Since the days of Popeye, spinach has been one food our parents have always been telling us to eat.

 - Folic acid

-It can be hard to get enough spinach into your diet if you’re not a fan of greens.
+It can be hard to get enough spinach into your diet to get the health benefits if you’re not a fan of greens.
 But growing microgreens is a great way to incorporate more spinach without having to crush a can of spinach a day like our favorite sailor.

 Spinach microgreens are completely edible and have all the same nutrients as regular spinach but it comes in a much smaller package.